narrative-environments/CourseCompendium/Actor-Network-Theory.md

 Latour, B. (1996).
 On actor-network theory.
 A few clarificaitons plus more than a few complications. _Soziale Welt_, 47, 369–381\.
 Available from http://www.bruno-latour.fr/sites/default/files/P-67 ACTOR-NETWORK.pdf [Accessed 6 February 2016].

-The following items are held in University of the Arts libraries: Latour, B. (2005).
-[Reassembling the Social: An Introduction to Actor-network-theory](http://voyager.arts.ac.uk/cgi-bin/Pwebrecon.cgi?DB=local&BBID=286778).
-Oxford: Oxford University Press.

 **Further reading**

 Latour, B. (2005). _Reassembling the Social: An Introduction to Actor-network-theory_.
 Oxford: Oxford University Press.